-Claims Administrator: DXC Technology is responsible for the processing of medical and dental claims for services received.
+Claims Administrator: Gainwell Technologies is responsible for the processing of medical and dental claims for services received while members are enrolled in FFS.

 Coordination of Benefits: WVCHIP members are otherwise not insured, therefore, this would not apply to WVCHIP members.
 WVCHIP does not pay claims that indicate payment by any other insurance or source.